An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Background and Motivation

 \subsection{Exact and Heuristic Methods}

-The CLRPs deal with the combination of facility location and vehicle routing, which involve complex constraints and dynamic characteristics.
-For small-scale CLRPs, many studies developed exact methods based on modeling techniques and the branch-and-bound framework \cite{lawler1966branch}.
-Laporte et al. \cite{laporte1981exact} first established an integer programming model to solve single-facility LRP through the branching delimitation method, which was an early attempt at solving the CLRPs with exact methods.
+The CLRP deals with the combination of facility location and vehicle routing, which involve complex constraints and dynamic characteristics.
+For small-scale CLRP, many studies developed exact methods based on modeling techniques and the branch-and-bound framework \cite{lawler1966branch}.
+Laporte \textit{et al.} \cite{laporte1981exact} first established an integer programming model to solve single-facility LRP through the branching delimitation method, which was an early attempt at solving the CLRP with exact methods.
 Inspired by this, many scholars struggled to design more efficient techniques by applying column generation \cite{berger2007location,akca2009branch} and cutting plane \cite{belenguer2011branch,contardo2014exact}.
-However, due to the NP-hard nature of CLRP, the performance of exact methods significantly decreases when dealing with large-scale CLRPs.
+However, due to the NP-hard nature of CLRP, the performance of exact methods significantly decreases when dealing with large-scale CLRP.

 Therefore, more studies began to focus on heuristic methods, which can provide satisfying solutions within an acceptable time.
-Prins et al. \cite{prins2006solving} proposed a two-stage heuristic method called GRASP, which was enhanced by learning components and path relinking.
-Based on GRASP, Duhamel et al. \cite{duhamel2010grasp} further combined the GRASP with evolutionary local search (ELS) to improve the performance.
-In addition, a series of heuristic methods are also widely applied to solve the CLRPs, such as iterated local search (ILS) \cite{derbel2010iterated}, simulated annealing heuristics (SAH) \cite{vincent2010simulated,vincent2015simulated}, and tree-based search algorithm (TBSA) \cite{schneider2019large}.
+Prins \textit{et al.} \cite{prins2006solving} proposed a two-stage heuristic method called GRASP, which was enhanced by learning components and path relinking.
+Based on GRASP, Duhamel \textit{et al.} \cite{duhamel2010grasp} further combined the GRASP with evolutionary local search (ELS) to improve the performance.
+In addition, a series of heuristic methods are also widely applied to solve the CLRP, such as iterated local search (ILS) \cite{derbel2010iterated}, simulated annealing heuristics (SAH) \cite{vincent2010simulated,vincent2015simulated}, and tree-based search algorithm (TBSA) \cite{schneider2019large}.
 In addition, there are also some heuristic works \cite{wang2019multiobjective} on the variant of CLRP that consider multiple objectives.
-Although heuristic methods have achieved some success in solving the CLRPs, they heavily depend on expert domain knowledge and intricate handcrafted techniques.
+Although heuristic methods have achieved some success in solving the CLRP, they heavily depend on expert domain knowledge and intricate handcrafted techniques.